 All Minnesotans deserve access to quality, affordable healthcare.
 Our current health care system is flooded with waste, inefficiency, and administrative expenses.
 Many patients in Minnesota struggle to afford medications and needed care.
+As a physician, these are the changes I want to make as a legislator:

 - A MinnesotaCare buy-in program would make an affordable, high quality network of care accessible to all individuals, and help Minnesota address the rising costs of healthcare.